fieldtrip/website/workshop/leuven2019.md

 This tutorial was about the creation of a volume conduction model on the basis of averaged MRIs of 14 year old subjects, creation of a source model, and computation of the lead fields.
 This head model could subsequently be used for source level analysis.

 ## Further reading

-Another interesting data base to consider for volume conduction modeling for infants is the [Pediatric Head Modeling Project]((https://www.pedeheadmod.net/)).
+Another interesting database to consider for volume conduction modeling for infants is the [Pediatric Head Modeling Project](https://www.pedeheadmod.net/).

 For acquisition of electrode positions we can also suggest:
 {% include seealso tag1="electrode" %}